Spectral-Knight-Ops/local-llm-evaluator/README.md

     cd local-llm-evaluator

     # 2. Create and activate a virtual environment
+    # On Linux/macOS
-    python -m venv .venv
+    python3 -m venv .venv
-    # On Linux/MacOS
     source .venv/bin/activate
     # On Windows (PowerShell)
+    python -m venv .venv
     .venv\Scripts\activate.bat

-    # 3. Install dependencies
+    # 3. Install dependencies (Make sure you are in your virtual environment)
     pip install -r requirements.txt

-    # 4. Run the evaluator
+    # 4. Run the evaluator (Make sure you are in your virtual environment)
+    # Windows
     python -m llm_eval.evaluator
+    # Linux/macOS
+    python3 -m llm_eval.evaluator

-    Note: Depending on how many models and/or prompts you're testing and hardware, run time will vary
+    Note: Depending on how many models and/or prompts you're testing and hardware, run time will vary.
+Progress will display in your terminal.

 How do I view the results?